-- All members of staff will have their own unique username and private passwords to access our systems; members of staff are responsible for keeping their password private. - All learners are provided with their own unique username and private passwords to access our systems; learners are responsible for keeping their password private. - We require all users to: - Use strong passwords for access into our system. - o A timer has been set for email and remote access passwords to be reset. - Always keep their password private; users must not share it with others or leave it where others can find it. - Not to login as another user at any time.
+- All members of staff will have their own unique username and private passwords to access our systems; members of staff are responsible for keeping their password private. - All learners are provided with their own unique username and private passwords to access our systems. - We require all users to: - Use strong passwords provided to them. - o A timer has been set for email and remote access passwords to be reset. - Always keep their password private; users must not share it with others or leave it where others can find it. - Not to login as another user at any time.